Completions of affine spaces into Mori fiber spaces with non-rational fibers: Mori fiber completions of affine spaces over

-\begin{example}[A pencil on a Fano-Mukai fourfold of genus $10$] A Fano-Mukai fourfold of genus $10$ is a smooth Fano fourfold $X$ of Picard rank one, Fano index $i_X=2$, and genus $g:=\frac{1}{2}(H^4)+1=10$, where $H$ is an ample generator of $\Pic X$.
-By \cite{PZ-genus10_4folds_and_A4} the moduli space of such fourfolds has dimension one and for every such fourfold $X$ there exists an open embedding $\A^4\mono X$ whose complement is a generator $H_\8$ of $\Pic X$ and whose singular locus $T$ is a surface.
-Let $\caL$ be the pencil generated by $H_\8$ and a general smooth member $F$ of the complete linear system $\big{|} H_\8 \big{|}$.
+Let $\caL$ be the pencil generated by $H_\8$ and a general smooth member $F$ of the complete linear system $|H_\8|$.
 Since the restriction homomorphism $\Pic(X)\to \Pic(F)$ is an isomorphism by Lemma \ref{lem:Grothencieck-Lefschetz}, the base locus $\Bs \caL=F\cap H_\8$ of $\caL$ is an irreducible and reduced surface, which we denote by $S$.
 The singular locus of $S$ is equal to the curve $C=T \cap S$.
 Since $S$ is singular but not contained in the singular locus of $H_\infty$, we cannot directly apply Theorem \ref{thm:FanoHyperPencil-2} to obtain from $\caL$ a Mori fiber completion of $\A^4=X\setminus H_\8$ over $\P^1$.
-Instead, we argue as follows: by Bertini's theorem a general member $\caL_\lambda$ of $\caL$ is smooth off the base locus $S$.
-Furthermore, since the scheme-theoretic intersection $\caL_\lambda|_{H_\8}=S$ is smooth off $C=T \cap S$, it follows that $\caL_\lambda$ is smooth off the curve $C$.
+Instead, we argue as follows.
+By Bertini's theorem a general member $\caL_\lambda$ of $\caL$ is smooth off the base locus $S$.
+Since the scheme-theoretic intersection $\caL_\lambda|_{H_\8}=S$ is smooth off $C=T \cap S$, it follows that $\caL_\lambda$ is smooth off the curve $C$.
 Since $F$ is smooth at every point $x\in C$ whereas $H_\8$ is singular there, every member of $\caL$ other than $H_\8$ is smooth at $x$ by Lemma \ref{lem:pencil-local-smooth}.
-We infer that a general member $\caL_\lambda$ is smooth, so the base locus $S$ of $\caL$ is the scheme-theoretic transverse intersection of any two smooth members of $\caL$.
+We infer that a general member $\caL_\lambda$ is smooth, so the base locus $S$ of $\caL$ is the scheme-theoretic transversal intersection of any two smooth members of $\caL$.
 The blow-up $\tau\: V \to X$ of $S$ is then a resolution of $\psi_\caL\:X\map \P^1$ and $\psi_\caL \circ \tau\: V \to \P^1$ is a Mori fiber space whose general fibers are Fano threefolds of Picard rank one, index $1$ and genus $10$.
+They are rational by \cite[Theorem 4.6.7]{Iskovskikh_Prokhorov-Fano_varieties} but are not completions of $\A^3$ by \cite{Fu93}.
 The variety $V$ contains $\A^4$ as the complement of the union of the proper transform of $H_\infty$ and of the exceptional locus of $\tau$. \end{example}